knupel/ROMANESCO-Processing/Revision_33.md

 >add methode set_background() to pass PImage from item to the main background.
 >change commande to actived the main camera, now don't to keep 'c' pressed, one hit to able or enable.
 >add top bar for the controler
+>add mix mode to use multiply, overlay... and other incrustation effect

 *MINOR